nmaiti/docker-nginx-virtual-hosts/README.md

 Run nginx in Docker with virtual hosts (server blocks) enabled and easily configurable.

+At its most basic, this can be used to host multiple static sites for different domains on a single vps.

 ## Info

 Place nginx server blocks inside the `sites-enabled/` folder.
 See the examples.